andreasmhallberg/readingnotes/Coulmas, 1989. The writing systems of the world.md

 - Qualities of writing systems 44
   - *economy:* few signs
-  - *simplicity:* relation between sign and sound/word/morpheme/syllable is straight forwar
+  - *simplicity:* relation between sign and sound/word/morpheme/syllable is straight forward
   - *Unequivocally:* meaning of written sign is unambiguously determined by its form

   Relative qualities, increase in one decreases other.